carbon-language/carbon-lang/llvm/docs/Atomics.rst

 Notes for optimizers
   Optimizers not aware of atomics can treat this like a nothrow call.
-It is also possible to move loads from after a Release store or read-modify-write operation to before it, and move non-Release stores from after an Release operation to before it.
+It is also possible to move loads from after a Release store or read-modify-write operation to before it, and move non-Release stores from after a Release operation to before it.

 Notes for code generation